Hullow/42/Philosophers/Journal-philo.md

 1737664796910 ms: Philosopher 31 is thinking   (waiting for left fork 30, right fork 31) 1737664796924 ms: A philosopher died – end of simulation

+Uneven nb_philo – alternating sequence should look like:
+- nb_philo = 5:
+3 5

+4 2

+1

+3 5

+4 2

+1

 To do:
 - Think through detach, what happens and why
 - Fork taking: correct method ?